ram-bhaskara/ram-bhaskara.github.io/_pages/frontpage.md

 Previously, I was a visiting research intern at NASA JPL, where I worked on planetary surface and sensor modeling, as well as perception for offroad autonomous vehicles.

-I recently defended my PhD and here is a brief `outline of my dissertation research: [Technical Note](./assets/imgs/pubs/Ram_Dissertation_Poster.pdf "Poster")`.
+Here is a brief outline of my dissertation research: [Technical Note](./assets/imgs/pubs/Ram_Dissertation_Poster.pdf "Poster").

 **I am seeking full-time opportunities in algorithms, digital signal processing, and perception starting in July 2025**.